Inga Stephens Pratt Clark

-Inga Marie Stephens Pratt Clark (1906–1970) was an American artist and book illustrator, who, with her husband Fletcher Pratt, was at the center of a circle of New York literary figures during the 20th century.
+Inga Marie Pratt Clark (née Stephens; December 8, 1906 – 1970) was an American artist and book illustrator, who, with her husband Fletcher Pratt, was at the center of a circle of New York literary figures during the 20th century.

 Life and work

-Inga Stephens was born 8 December 1906 in Brookings, South Dakota.
+Stephens was born on December 8, 1906, in Brookings, South Dakota.
 She studied art at the Académie Colarossi in Paris and at the Art Students League of New York.
-On 1 July 1926, she married Fletcher Pratt, a prolific American author.
+On July 1, 1926, she married Fletcher Pratt, a prolific American author.
 They lived in New York City.
 She illustrated several of Pratt's books, including Tales from Gavagan's Bar, Empire and the Sea, The Empire and the Glory, and A Man and His Meals.
 She also collaborated with him on at least two stories, and served as his literary executor.

 Under the names of "Inga Stephens", "Inga", and later "Inga Pratt", she was a freelance commercial artist, specializing in fashion.
 She collaborated with Tedi Berri on a textbook, Fashion Drawing.
 Kay Hardy wrote: "Such artists as...
 Inga Pratt, of Bloomingdale's, have a style of work as definite as individual handwriting and no more to be imitated than the signature on a check."
 She also collaborated in writing a couple of science fiction stories with her husband, for which she used the name I. M. Stephens.
 She invented an improved scarf, for which she obtained a patent in 1959.

-Of her, Fletcher Pratt wrote: "She is a South Dakota Norwegian, brought up in Montana, where she learned to ride a horse before she was seven, and where she had a collection of pets, which included four eagles, one coyote, one bull-snake, and fourteen cats.
+Of Inga, Fletcher Pratt wrote: "She is a South Dakota Norwegian, brought up in Montana, where she learned to ride a horse before she was seven, and where she had a collection of pets, which included four eagles, one coyote, one bull-snake, and fourteen cats.
 She eats a very light breakfast.
 Her fashion drawings appear in the New York papers almost daily and in various magazines.
 She finds bridge a waste of time but has illustrated several books.
 She occasionally plays a recorder, knows how to drive a car, and spends weekends in the country."